top of page

 Release date:

-This free event will begin with a short walk from Fishers Green car park and a talk overlooking Seventy Acres Lake before heading into the Wildlife Discovery Centre to warm up with a hot drink while watching out for Bittern roosting in the reedbed.
-As with all wildlife watching, there’s no guarantee that the Bittern will show on the night, but there should be plenty of other wildlife to keep visitors entertained while they watch, along with information about the Bittern and the ongoing work that takes place in the park for these incredible birds and other wetland wildlife.
+This free event will begin with a short walk from Fishers Green car park and a talk overlooking Seventy Acres Lake before heading into the Wildlife Discovery Centre as the sun sets to warm up with a hot drink while searching for Bittern roosting in the reedbed.

 Set overlooking Seventy Acres Lake, the Wildlife Discovery Centre is one of the best places in the country to see wintering Bittern, a member of the Heron family that returns to overwinter in the valley’s reedbeds, alongside other winter visitors including Teal, the UK’s smallest duck and the impressive Smew.